ArtemisRex22/startup/notes.md

     }
 Flex:
-    Flex influences how much different parts of a page can be changed around to different sizes body {
+    Flex influences how much different parts of a page can be changed around to different sizes It is a much more flexible grid that will optimize a website best depending on the size of the screen body {
         display: flex;
         flex-direction: column